zerocracy/zerocracy.github.io/pages/policy.md

   * Comments were mostly about design problems, not cosmetic issues.
   * All problems found by the code reviewer were addressed by the pull request author.
+  * All impediments registered in the ticket have explanations of the reasons and links to related tickets, if necessary ([discuss](https://github.com/zerocracy/datum/issues/300)).